 Barbara Blakeney, President

-For more than twenty-five years, Barbara served as the Public Health Nursing Director for Boston’s Long Island Shelter System for the Homeless.
-Not only did she develop and implement the shelter’s nursing and health services, she also developed, implemented and managed multiple programs including the Stabilization Project for Homeless Substance Abusers and the Safe Harbor Project which provided nursing care for HIV + homeless substance abusers.
+For two decades, Barbara served as the Director of Health Services, Division of Homeless Services for The City of Boston’s Long Island Shelter system.
+She developed and implemented the shelter’s nursing and health services, designed and implemented and managed multiple programs including the Stabilization Project for Homeless Substance Abusers and the Safe Harbor Project which provided health and addiction care for HIV + homeless substance abusers.
 A Nurse Practitioner, Barbara served as nursing services consultant for the Methadone Maintenance Program and as Commissioner for the Mayor’s Emergency Shelter Commission.
 She is a founding Member, Board of Directors, for the Boston Health Care for the Homeless program and past President of the American Nurses Association.
-For twelve years, Barbara was part of the core faculty at Harvard Medical School, and she has penned many academic and professional articles on nursing and homelessness; she co-authored “Nurse Presence Enhanced through Equus,” the first paper published on Equine Assisted Learning and nursing presence.
-Barbara is currently retired, but by sitting on boards like CDCW, she continues her lifelong commitment to serving the homeless.
+Barbara has published academic and professional articles on nursing and homelessness; she co-authored “Nurse Presence Enhanced through Equus,” the first paper published on Equine Assisted Learning and nursing presence.
+Barbara concluded her professional career as the Innovation Specialist at the Center for Innovation in Care Delivery at Massachusetts General Hospital and during that time she served as an Innovation Fellow at the Center for Medicare and Medicaid (CMS).
+Barbara is a Fellow of the National Academies of Practice.
+Barbara is currently retired, and serves on boards such as CDCW, she continues her lifelong commitment to serving the homeless.

 Miles Hutton, Vice President